 We would recommend removing whatever obstruction you used to keep the stem from spilling.
-Empty your combination of rock salt and Isopropyl alcohol into the sink or other safe disposal receptacle.
+Empty your combination of rock salt and Isopropyl alcohol into the sink.

 This is where distilled water will really come in handy, its relative lack of contaminants will keep your glass from getting cloudy.
 Tap water may once again be used, but you might want to hit your water pipe with a cotton wipe or Dab Rag to give it a polish once dried.

 Polish ur water pipe like a pro with these sick Resin Rags

 ***For water pipes that are extremely dirty, or water pipes with percs or hard to reach nooks and crannies you may have to repeat the last few steps several times to get the glass to new condition.***